-- FY07 figures are as reported in the Company's fiscal 2007 Form 10K and have not been restated for discontinued operations.
-FY08 -FY11 figures are as reported in the Company's fiscal 2011 Form 10K.
-FY10 Earnings per Share of \$1.22 were positively influenced by \$0.68 from the partial reversal of the valuation allowance against deferred tax assets and an • FY11 and LTM EPS includes the impact of 5.6M additional shares from our follow-on public stock offering on February 16, 2011.
+- • - FY07 figures are as reported in the Company's fiscal 2007 Form 10K and have not been restated for discontinued operations.
+FY08 FY11 figures are as reported in the Company's fiscal 2011 Form 10K.
+FY10 Earnings per Share of \$1.22 were positively influenced by \$0.68 from the partial reversal of the valuation allowance against deferred tax assets and an effective FY10 tax rate benefit of approximately 5%. - FY11 and LTM EPS includes the impact of 5.6M additional shares from our follow-on public stock offering on February 16, 2011.

-Adjusted EBITDA at pro forma target
+Adjusted EBITDA above pro forma target